If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Engine Room Pipe Loading Zone

 In the US v1.0 version of the game, the loading zone for the Engine Room pipe visually looks different than its updated version counterparts.
 In first-person mode, you're able to see out-of-bounds and a part of the ceiling on US v1.0.
-This was changed in the European, US v1.1, Japanese, and Xbox versions with a black fade to block the out of bounds portion from being seen in first person.
+This was changed in the European, US v1.1, Japanese, and XBLA versions with a black ceiling to block the out of bounds portion from being seen in first person and the ability for the player to reach out of bounds.

 GLideN64 Banjo-Kazooie 001.png GLideN64 Banjo-Kazooie 002.png